HPE-Haven-OnDemand/havenondemand-ios-swift/README.md

 ----
 ## Integrate HODClient into iOS Swift project from  Cocoapods
 1. Follow instructions from this page to install and initialize CocoaPods: https://guides.cocoapods.org/using/using-cocoapods.html
-2. Open the PodFile and edit it as follows:
+2. Run $ open -a PodFile and edit it the content as follows:

 ```
     platform :ios, '8.2'